 With the nature of sudden technological changes, there is now a sense of shared responsibility between companies and their workforce.
 When both parties understand the correlation between good upskilling and excellent results, there is a push to do better and to be better.
 As a result, you can expect your tech team to grow personally and professionally throughout the upskilling process.
 It will also improve your business’s chances of beating the competition with improved on-the-job performance and productivity.

 It is crucial to keep employees comfortable with both role-based and skill-based assessments.
-If done right, it helps to personalise your learning programs in the best way.
-It saves on excessive expenditure since you can avoid incorrect material and promote specific opportunities that incentivise pursuit.
+If done right, it helps to personalize your learning programs in the best way.
+It saves on excessive expenditure since you can avoid incorrect material and promote specific opportunities that incentivize pursuit.
 This can help with employee engagement during the learning process, and it also helps with retaining the workforce post upskilling.

 How to upskill your tech team in 2023?

-The right way to upskill your tech team will depend on the specific needs of your organisation that are best established after a detailed skill gap analysis.
+The right way to upskill your tech team will depend on the specific needs of your organization that are best established after a detailed skill gap analysis.